kgrid/kgrid-cli/docs/README.md

 The listed subcommands are prototypes and subject to change during development.

-### Create the knowledge object in a project folder
+Before a knowledge object can be created, a folder needs to be designated or created as your project.

 - Create a project folder.